D1abol1cal/firstapp_week3/README.md

 - **University Assignment:** Developed as part of a university assignment to demonstrate practical knowledge of REST API integration in Flutter.

 ![alt text](assets/579a8e11-012d-4373-ab76-a492d0d49da0.jpg)

+## Update
+- **App has been updated in accordance to classwork 6 (it now stores the liked wordpairs to file)